‘Jon & Kate Plus 8’ Fans React To Jon Gosselin’s Bombshell Interview With Dr. Oz

-Jon Gosselin opened up about his divorce from ex-wife Kate Gosselin in a bombshell interview with Dr. Mehmet Oz and fans of the former couple’s reality show have mixed feelings when it comes to the exes and how their toxic relationship is affecting their eight kids.
+Jon Gosselin opened up about his divorce from ex-wife Kate Gosselin in a bombshell interview with Dr. Mehmet Oz.
+Fans of the former couple’s reality show have mixed feelings when it comes to the exes and how their toxic relationship is affecting their eight kids.

 On the heels of the end of a 10-year gag order imposed on him by TLC, Jon, 42, blasted the network for siding with Kate and went into detail about his ex’s alleged “narcissistic personality disorder.”
 He also said he does not speak to Kate at all and only sees her in court.
 The DJ added that he completely stopped trying to co-parent with his ex-wife and says he is just waiting things out until his younger children turn 18 in two years.